 After an 18 year career at Lebanon High School, Randall accepted the opportunity to serve as Assistant Director of Schools for the Lebanon Special School District in 2003.

 Randall began a new and challenging career in September of 2010, when the citizens of Wilson County elected him to serve as Wilson County Mayor.

-He and his wife, Paula, have been married for more than 30 years, and have three children, Alex, a doctorate student at Tennessee State University, Megan, an undergrad student at Tennessee Tech University and Brett, a senior at Lebanon High School.
+He and his wife, Paula, have been married for more than 30 years, and have three children, Alex, who recently received his doctorate degree from Tennessee State University, Megan, a 2017 graduate of Tennessee Tech University and Brett, a 2017 graduate of Lebanon High School.
 Randall and his family are members of Immanuel Baptist Church, where he teaches Sunday School and serves as a deacon.
 He is a member of the Lebanon, Mt.
 Juliet, and Watertown Chambers of Commerce, and an active member of the Lebanon Breakfast Rotary Club.